Zenoo/generic-dashboard/README.md

 ## Deployment

+### Heroku

 *This project should deploy successfully as-is on Heroku*

-- If deploying to Heroku, privision a PostgreSQL database and use the following buildpack: https://elements.heroku.com/buildpacks/mars/heroku-nextjs
+- Provision a PostgreSQL database

+- Use the following buildpack: https://elements.heroku.com/buildpacks/mars/heroku-nextjs

+- Follow the instructions on https://github.com/akhileshns/heroku-deploy to configure your deployment key

+- Edit [.github/workflows/deploy-to-heroku.yml](.github/workflows/deploy-to-heroku.yml) to match your app name and email, and remove `if: false` to enable the workflow

+- Your app will be deployed automatically on every version published

+### Other platforms

 - Set the environment variables